tal112/key-logger/README.md

 ### The objective of this challenge:
-- Inject a script that saved every character that is types into a password input
+- Inject a script that saves every character that is typed into a password input

 ## How it works